snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ---
 layout: post
 title: "Accessing snowplow data in real time on AWS"
-description: "Find out how to use AWS Lambda to retrieve data from Snowplow's Kinesis stream and make real-time decisions"
+description: "Find out how to use AWS Lambda to retrieve events from Snowplow in real time"
 author: Trent Kalisch-Smith
 category: How to guides
 permalink: /blog/2020/09/17/2020/accessing-snowplow-data-in-real-time-aws/